 Go to Page Top

-4. When You Feel Sick and Are Suspected to be Infected Travel within Japan (including cases of enterying Japan from abroad) (Updated November 30)
+4. When You Feel Sick and Are Suspected to be Infected Travel within Japan (including cases of entering Japan from abroad) (Updated October 19, 2021)

 Be sure to notify the university following the flowchart when: